bbi-lab/bbi-genome-data/README.md

   *  the barnyard genome files are built from the human and mouse files in the *human_gsrc* and *mouse_gsrc* directories so run *genome.01.run.sh* for human and mouse (and preserve the fasta files in them) and then run *genome.01.run_barnyard.sh*
   *  there are functions for cleaning unwanted files from the *&lt;output_dir&gt;* directories but they do nothing as distributed.
 Edit them in order to delete unwanted files
   *  pseudo-autosomal regions: finding PAR coordinates for organisms seems difficult.
 Perhaps, they are defined for only a few organisms.
 I found human and mouse PAR coordinates at <https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.39_GRCh38.p13/GCF_000001405.39_GRCh38.p13_assembly_regions.txt> and <https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/635/GCF_000001635.26_GRCm38.p6/GCF_000001635.26_GRCm38.p6_assembly_regions.txt>, respectively.
 The PARs appear to be masked in the Y chromosome
+  *  ATAC-specific issues
+      *  calculate effective genome size: http://koke.asrc.kanazawa-u.ac.jp/HOWTO/kmer-genomesize.html, https://khmer.readthedocs.io/en/v2.1.1/, https://bioinformatics.uconn.edu/genome-size-estimation-tutorial/#, and  https://deeptools.readthedocs.io/en/develop/content/feature/effectiveGenomeSize.html.
+The effective genome size is used in the ATAC analysis by MACS2.
+      *  the chromosome sequences in the genome fasta file must be in a specific order; that is, numerically, XY, and MT.
+For example, for human, 1, 2, 3, ..., 22, X, Y, MT, ...
+The script *scripts/fasta_sort.sh* should make a correctly sorted fasta file.
   *  I feel ambivalent about these scripts.
 I want to automate downloading, preparing, and checking the files.
 However, checking the resulting output files requires some care and I am concerned that the automation, coupled with the large amount of diagnostic information in the *log.out* files, may overwhelm the user and result in some complacency.
 Additionally, I strive to eliminate code duplication in the scripts, which results in unfortunate complexity.
 I am not confident that I found an effective balance in these scripts.